 A 25-minute drive from Dorchester and Blandford Forum, The Fox Inn is a pretty inn in the Dorset countryside.
-There is free parking and Wi-Fi, and full English breakfast served in the garden room.
-Each guest room has en suite facilities with shower,..
+This dog-friendly property has free parking and WiFi, and a full English breakfast is served in the garden room.
+Each guest room has en sui..

-Double-fronted, beamed former shop with yachting prints, candlelight and a cosy feel.
-Run by a husband and wife team, it offers a seasonally changing menu of classic dishes; duck and homemade bread feature.
+This double-fronted former shop has a welcoming feel, with its cosy beamed interior and flickering candlelight.
+Run by a husband and wife team, it offers a seasonal menu of classic dishes; tasty duck and homemade bread feature.

 This proudly run restaurant is in an old thatched cottage and has a snug beamed interior.
 Cooking is gutsy and flavoursome, and produce is sourced from within 9 miles.
 In summer, try the English tapas, which features cured meats, cheese and bread bak..